bhushanvs06/navalightsfinal/README.md

 3) **ai.html** – Redirecting page to Mentor Connect  <br/>
 4) **planner.html** – Redirecting page to Planner  <br/>

-Each file should be accessed in the sequence mentioned above, along with the respective CSS and JS files.  <br/>
+Each file should be accessed in the sequence mentioned above, along with the respective CSS and JS files  <br/>

 ---